evya8/Books-Scrolls-Library/Readme.md

 2. Open Virtual env
 3. Install Requirements.txt
 4. Run the Flask app: `python app.py` MAC : `python3 app.py`
-5. Open browser at local to view project
+5. Open index.html with liveserver

 Feel free to enhance the project for production use by adding features like authentication, error handling, and security measures.